lethalbit/clank/README.md

 ## Planned Support

 The [clang](https://clang.llvm.org/) front-end can parse many languages, but clank is mainly focused on C and C++, however work is eventually planned to support most if not all of the languages that clang does as well.
 The table below shows the status of each language.

+There is also the possibility of adding support for [D lang](https://github.com/ldc-developers/ldc) and also possibly [Fortran](https://flang.llvm.org/docs/) but those would be left until after the MVP of supporting C and C++ has been met.

 <table>
 	<thead>